 - The PAL switch bit is only meaningful in PAL.
 Some encoders (including Analog Devices encoders) also look at the state of this bit in NTSC. - There was a design change in Analog Devices encoders from ADV717x to ADV719x.
 The older versions used the SFL (GenLock Telegram) bit directly, while the later ones invert the bit prior to using it.
-This is because the inversion compensated for the 1-line delay of an SFL (GenLock Telegram) transmission.
+The reason for this is that the inversion compensated for the 1-line delay of an SFL (GenLock Telegram) transmission.